Shopify/web-configs/Best practices/React/Testing.md

 ## Strategy

 React components lend themselves extremely well to testing, as there is a very clear unit of work to test (a component) and a clear public API (`props`).
 Regardless of the size or complexity of React components, their basic structure (and thus, the structure of their tests) remains consistent.
-When writing your tests, you should arrange them around testing the following features, using nested describes as needed:
+When writing your tests, you should arrange them around testing the following features, using nested `describe`s as needed:

 * **The outcome of passing particular values as `props`**.
 These will usually be the main category of test, primarily for components closer to the "edge" of the component hierarchy.
 When multiple tests apply to a given prop, you should name them after the prop (`describe('propOne')` or `describe('onAction()')`).
 Note that these might not always be passed directly as `props` to the component; components that are connected to context (for example, a Redux or Apollo store) may have custom context for a test that eventually passes in the correct props to the underlying component.